Confidence Intervals Using Turing's Estimator: Simulations and Applications: Discussion

 \section{Discussion}

-In this paper we performed a simulation study to compare the various CIs for the occupancy probabilities that appear in the literature.
-We also introduced the Heuristic CI, which aims to select the appropriate CI for a given random sample.
-We found that this CI works very well.
-Furthermore, we introduced a novel methodology for authorship attribution and applied it to several datasets from users of X (Twitter).
+In this paper, we performed a simulation study to compare the various CIs for the occupancy probabilities that appear in the literature.
+We saw that asymptotic CIs tend to work better than intervals based on concentration inequalities, as the latter tend to be overly conservative.
+We also introduced the Heuristic CI, which aims to select the most appropriate CI for a given random sample.
+Our simulation results indicate that it performs very well across a wide range of scenarios, including ones for which it is not known if the asymptotic results hold.
+This suggests that the Heuristic CI is robust in practice.
+Furthermore, we introduced a novel methodology for authorship attribution and applied it to several datasets from users of X (formerly Twitter).
 Along the way, we proved several theoretical results, which give more context to our simulations and are interesting in their own right.

+Throughout this paper, since the quantity of interest $\pi_{r,n}\in[0,1]$, we truncated all CIs to ensure that the lower bound is at least $0$ and that the upper bound is at most $1$.
+This does not affect the performance of the CI as $\pi_{r,n}$ is an element of the original CI if and only if it is an element of the truncated one.
+On the other hand, it makes it easier to interpret the width of the CI.
+For instance, if, after truncation, the width of the CI is $1$, then the interval covers all possible values of $\pi_{r,n}$ and is, thus, not informative.

-We conclude with a brief summary/discussion of our simulation results from the perspective of heavy-tails.
+We conclude the paper with a brief summary/discussion of our simulation results from the perspective of heavy-tails.
 It has been observed that Turing's estimator tends to work better for heavier-tailed distributions than for lighter-tailed ones.
 Empirically, this was seen in the simulation study conducted in \cite{Grabchak:Cosme:2017}, which considered the relative error of Turing's estimator with $r=0$.
 Theoretically, it is suggested by the fact that results for consistency and asymptotic normality of Turing's estimator are only known for relatively heavy tailed distributions, see, e.g., \cite{Ohannessian:Dahleh:2012}, \cite{Grabchak:Zhang:2017}, or \cite{Chang:Grabchak:2023}.
 The simulation results in the current paper echo this observation.

-The discrete Pareto distribution has the heaviest tails out of all the distributions that we considered, and it is the only one for which asymptotic normality is known to hold.
+The discrete Pareto distribution has the heaviest tails among all of the distributions that we considered, and it is the only one of them for which asymptotic normality is known to hold without requiring a dynamic setting.
 The parameter $\alpha>0$ determines how heavy the tails are.
 The lower the value of $\alpha$, the heavier the tails.
 Our simulation results showed that the lower this value, the quicker the coverage proportion for the Normal CI approaches $0.95$.